-On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic, now known as COVID-19.
-In response to the COVID-19 pandemic, governments have taken preventative or protective actions, such as temporary closures of non-essential businesses and stay at home orders for individuals.
+On March 11, 2020, the World Health Organization declared a pandemic due to the outbreak of a respiratory disease caused by a new coronavirus now known as COVID-19.
+In response to the COVID-19 pandemic, governments have taken preventative or protective actions, such as temporary closures of non-essential businesses and stay-at-home orders for individuals.
 As a result, the global economy has been negatively affected, and the Commission's operations were also impacted.
-Due to Ohio's stay at home order from March 23, 2020 to May 4, 2020, the Commission shifted certain administration personnel to work from home and sent certain maintenance and toll collection personnel home on alternating weeks in order to maintain social distancing and to ensure essential staffing levels.
+Due to Ohio's stay-at-home order from March 23, 2020 to May 4, 2020, the Commission shifted certain administration personnel to work from home and sent certain maintenance and toll collection personnel home on alternating weeks in order to maintain social distancing and to ensure essential staffing levels.
 A number of low volume toll plazas were operated exclusively with automated toll collection machines and part-time toll collector hours worked were reduced.

-The stay at home orders and the operating limitations placed on certain businesses caused a dramatic decline in travel, which resulted in lost revenues for the Commission for the year ended December 31, 2020.
+The stay-at-home orders and the operating limitations placed on certain businesses caused a dramatic decline in travel, which resulted in lost revenues for the Commission for the year ended December 31, 2020.
 In April 2020, passenger car vehicle miles traveled were 68.2 percent below the prior year and commercial vehicle miles traveled were 17.2 percent below the prior year.
 For all of 2020, passenger car vehicle miles traveled were 26.4 percent less than 2019 and commercial vehicle miles traveled were approximately equal to 2019.
 Total toll revenues in 2020 were \$26,536,000 or 8.6 percent less than 2019.
+Turnpike traffic steadily improved during 2021 and as a result, 2021 passenger car vehicle miles traveled were 4.5 percent below 2019 levels and 2021 commercial vehicle miles traveled were 13.9 percent above 2019 levels.
+Total toll revenues for 2021 were 11.0 percent higher than 2019.

-To offset the financial impact and the losses incurred by the Commission due to the disruption caused by COVID-19, the Commission received grants from the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The Commission recognized Coronavirus Relief Fund (CRF) grant revenue totaling \$3,239,000 for the year ended December 31, 2020, which is included in nonoperating revenue.
-The severity of the continued impact due to COVID-19 on the Commission's financial condition, results of operations or cash flows will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the Commission, all of which are uncertain and cannot be predicted.
+To offset the financial impact and the losses incurred by the Commission due to the disruption caused by COVID-19, the Commission received grants from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Rescue Plan Act of 2021.
+The Commission recognized COVID-19 related grant revenue totaling \$3,239,000 for the year ended December 31, 2020, which is included in nonoperating revenue.
+The Commission also recognized COVID-19 related grant revenue totaling \$1,200,000 for 2021.
+The severity of the continued impact due to COVID-19 on the Commission's financial condition, results of operations or cash flows will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact of new variants of COVID-19, including the recently discovered Omicron variant, all of which are uncertain and cannot be predicted.